 The Company's management has made an assessment of the Company's ability to continue as a going concern and is satisfied that the Parent Company will provide the required financial support and the Parent Company has resources to continue in the business for the foreseeable future.
 Furthermore, the management is not aware of any material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
 Therefore, the financial statements continue to be prepared on the going concern basis.

 3. SIGNIFICANT ACCOUNTING POLICIES

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements and have been consistently applied by the Company.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

 a) Foreign Currencies